MasonLegere/concurrentHull/README.md

-# concurrentHull
-Finds the convex hull of a set of lattice points using a concurrent divide and conquer strategy.

 ## Concurrent Hull
 Finds the convex hull of a set of cartesian points with integer coordinates using a concurrent divide and conquer sterategy.
 Sychonronization done manually, implemented with a modified version of Baker's algorithm.
 The concurrent hull is found using a